 If you fail the PCA on the first occasion you will be given one more opportunity to complete the assessment within a twelve week period.
 If you do not pass the PCA Re-test, there will be no further opportunities to take the test.

 Although the PCA Familiarisation Sessions are voluntary, it is highly recommended that you attend in order to become familiar with and practice the PCA elements.
-The Police Service of Northern Ireland's PTIs will also offer advice relating to your PCA performance and appropriate training.
+The Police Service of Northern Ireland's Physical Training will also offer advice relating to your PCA performance and appropriate training.

 There are two distinct types of vetting: Police Vetting and National Security Vetting (NSV).
 Police Vetting and National Security Vetting are separate processes, designed to counter specific threats.
 The purpose of Police Vetting is to specifically provide a level of assurance, which NSV cannot provide, as to the integrity of individuals who will have access to the police estate, its assets and or infrastructure.
 The purpose of NSV is to protect sensitive government national security assets by providing an acceptable level of assurance as to the integrity of individuals who have access to protectively marked government assets and/or who require access to persons, sites and materials at risk of terrorist attack.